Zankoku-Okuno/murex/README.md

   * Locking references

 ### Stage Nine
-  * Cleanup
   * Compiler
   * REPL

+Scheduled cleanup

 ### Further
 At this point, I'll have a better understanding of the possible features and may begin integrating some.
 The definition should be nearly complete.
 I'll have a tiny set of libraries that I will begin to clean and expand on; we'll especially need a good OS interface.
 As we gain users, I'll need a package archive.
 The compiler will need to do optimizations.
 We can begin work on foreign function interfaces to C and JavaScript, among others.
-Since locking algorithms are not composable, we'll need software transactional memory.
+Since locking algorithms are not compositional, we'll need software transactional memory.